Stop loss orders offers traders a level of protection when trading on Kraken (with or without the use of margin).

 It is important to note that your stop loss order is not directly tied to a position (by default not reduce only - unless selected) but is an independent order and if you exit a position in an alternate way the stop loss must also be manually cancelled.

 Note that since a market order is created when your stop price is reached, your order may fill at a lower (in case of a sell) or higher (in case of a buy) price than the stop price.
 For markets with high volatility and relatively low liquidity like cryptocurrency markets, it is likely that your fill price will be significantly lower or higher than your stop price.

-Stop Loss: Triggers a market order (buy or sell) when the last traded price hits the stop price.
+Stop loss: Triggers a market order (buy or sell) when the last traded price* hits the stop price that you specify.

 Stop price: The price at which the stop loss order triggers, specified by you.

 You can specify the sell stop price in two ways:

 1. A static price.
 For example, if the current market price of BTC is $50,000, you can set it to $49,500 to trigger a market sell if the price drops to $49,500.